Rosemary Oil · Month 3 · Telogen Effluvium

 Month 3 can show early directional clues with disciplined tracking.
 For stress-linked shedding pattern with recovery measured over months, your focus is signal detection through steady monthly comparisons.

 At three months, rosemary oil may be starting to show subtle directional signals if your tracking process has been consistent.
 Look at your monthly photo clusters with honest eyes and compare against your baseline.
 Small improvements in density or texture are worth noting, but only if your capture conditions have remained standardized.
+Because the clinical backing for rosemary oil (often compared to 2% minoxidil in limited studies) suggests a very slow onset of action, your month three tracking is less about spotting explosive growth and more about confirming stabilization.
+Ensure your hair washing routine before taking photos is identical each time, as oil residue can artificially clump hair together and mimic thinning.
 Telogen effluvium recovery is measured in shedding reduction over weeks and density recovery over months.
 Tracking needs to capture both shedding volume trends and visual density so you can distinguish temporary disruption from ongoing loss.

 Recommended cadence: Capture weekly with fixed setup and use monthly decision reviews.
 Decide whether the trend is stabilizing, improving, or unclear.